apioo/psx/library/PSX/Sql/README.md

 ## Table class

-The table class represents a table and provides method to query and manipulate data on a table.
+The table class represents a table and provides methods to query and manipulate data on a table.
 It is similar to a repository in doctrine except that it works with plain SQL and does not return entities.